-The historic moment does not stand in isolation.
-It rests in part on the Constitutional guarantees and the case law in India.
-It rests in part on its predecessor judicial applications in Europe, North America, South Africa, and the United Nations Human Rights Committee.
-It rests in part on the personal courage and belief of community, organisations, groups, and individuals in India who began agitating over the issue two decades ago.
-More immediately it rests upon the eight years of litigation that began in 2001.
+That historic moment does not stand in isolation.
+It rests in part on constitutional guarantees and Indian case law.
+It rests in part on its preceding judicial applications in Europe, North America, South Africa and the UNHRC.
+It rests in part on the personal courage and belief of community, organisations, groups and individuals in India, who began agitating over the issue two decades ago.
+More immediately, it rests upon the eight years of litigation that began in 2001.

-An NGO working on HIV/AIDS in Delhi, the Naz Foundation India, found that Section 377 was a hindrance to carrying out HIV/AIDS interventions - amidst MSM.
-Under the professional advice and supervision of another NGO, the Lawyers Collective, Naz Foundation filed a Public Interest Litigation (PIL) in the Delhi High Court, challenging the constitutional validity of Section 377.
-The challenge was mounted on the grounds that: (i) the law is arbitrary in its classification of natural and unnatural sex; and (ii) it causes a serious setback to HIV/AIDS outreach work amidst MSM, thus violating their right to life.
-The Government, through the Ministry of Home Affairs, took an adversarial position defending Section 377 on the grounds of public morality.
+The Naz Foundation India, an NGO working on HIV/AIDS in Delhi, found that Section 377 was a hindrance to carrying out HIV/AIDS interventions - amidst MSM.
+Under the professional advice and supervision of another NGO, the Lawyers Collective, the Naz Foundation filed a Public Interest Litigation (PIL) in the Delhi High Court, challenging the constitutional validity of Section 377.
+The challenge was mounted on the grounds that: i) the law is arbitrary in its classification of natural and unnatural sex; and ii) it causes a serious setback to HIV/AIDS outreach work amidst MSM, thus violating their right to life.
+The Government, through the Ministry of Home Affairs, took an adversarial position to defend Section 377 on the grounds of 'public morality'.

-In its journey from 2001 to 2009, Naz PIL roamed the corridors of judiciary with an unpredictable future.
-It struck a dismal note in 2004 when it was dismissed on the ground that there was no real 'cause of action', that Naz had no locus standi, that the entire petition was an academic exercise.
+In its journey from 2001 to 2009, when Naz PIL roamed the judicial corridors, its fate was unpredictable.
+A disheartening note was struck in 2004 when it was dismissed on the ground that there was no real 'cause of action', that Naz had no locus standi, that the entire petition was an academic exercise.
 In an appeal (on the limited question of locus standi), the Supreme Court of India set aside this dismissal.
 The PIL was thus given a new lease of life in 2006 and sent back to the Delhi High Court for 'consideration on merits'.

 It faced opposition from the Government and also from some private organisations and individuals.
 Newly revived but still vulnerable, it was clear that if it was to stand ground it had to garner greater support.
-Voices Against 377, a Delhi based coalition of different organisations and groups filed a supporting intervention.
+Voices Against 377, a Delhi-based coalition of different organisations and groups filed a supporting intervention.
 This bolstered the argument for decriminalisation beyond the necessity of tackling HIV/AIDS.
-It demonstrated the investment of women's rights groups, child rights groups and groups working on human rights, sexuality, and education.
+It demonstrated the investment of women's rights groups, child rights groups and groups working on human rights, sexuality and education.

-The opposition from Government was divided and diluted when the National AIDS Control Organisation (NACO), under the Ministry of Health, filed an affidavit to the effect that Section 377 was indeed a hindrance to HIV/AIDS interventions.
-It was later to prove to be the most decisive disintegration of the opposition to decriminalisation.
-More about it will follow later in the essay.
+Opposition from Government was divided and diluted when the National AIDS Control Organisation (NACO), under the Ministry of Health, filed an affidavit to the effect that Section 377 was indeed a hindrance to HIV/AIDS interventions.
+It proved to be the most decisive disintegration of the opposition to decriminalisation.
+This will be expanded upon later in the chapter (see also Narrain 2004; 2011).

-The application of human rights in Pakistan and in Bangladesh needs to be understood in the context shared by the activists from there.
+Meanwhile, the application of human rights in Pakistan and in Bangladesh needs to be understood in the context shared by activists in those countries.